10 Cannabis Strains to Spice Up Your Sex Life

 Enhancing sex life — Men and women look for medications, devices, supplements, and training to improve their interest in sex.
 They want to improve their personal performance and increase their pleasure.

-• Medications can treat sexual dysfunction.
+- Medications can treat sexual dysfunction.
 They may correct physical problems like erectile dysfunction or vaginal dryness.

-• Devices like vibrators, stimulators, toys, and other aids help with masturbation or mutual pleasuring.
+- Devices like vibrators, stimulators, toys, and other aids help with masturbation or mutual pleasuring.

-• Training to improve your physical health will improve your stamina.
-But, many resources promote new and diverse ways of making your sex exciting, lasting, and memorable.
+- Training to improve your physical health will improve your stamina.
+But many resources promote new and diverse ways of making your sex exciting, lasting, and memorable.
 Online porn, tips in magazines targeting men and women, sexual manuals, and other outlets entice you with pictures, lessons, and testimonials.
 Even Good Housekeeping suggests, “Making Lust Last” in married life.

 10 cannabis strains to spice up your sex life:

 There is no research supporting the position that cannabis strains improve erectile dysfunction, sex hormones, or orgasm response.
-In fact, some science would argue that the cannabis effect on blood flow, blood pressure, and soft tissue affects the physical sexual response and performance negatively.
+In fact, some scientists would argue that the cannabis effect on blood flow, blood pressure, and soft tissue affects the physical sexual response and performance negatively.

-However, anecdotal evidence overwhelming insists that cannabis strains inform and improve the overall physical experience.
+However, anecdotal evidence overwhelmingly insists that cannabis strains inform and improve the overall physical experience.
 The improvement may result from an enhanced psychological experience as the cannabis relieves pain, relaxes muscular tension, and improves mood and focus.

-4. Gobbilygoo has an 80% indica: 20% sativa parentage with an incredible 25% to 27% THC.
+- Gobbilygoo has an 80% indica: 20% sativa parentage with an incredible 25% to 27% THC.
 The parents are Blue Magoo and Gobstopper, and they account for its potent blueberry flavor and spicy aroma.
 It will leave you giggly and giddy enough to drop your anxieties and inhibitions for a better sexual partner experience.

-9. K-Train is a perfectly balanced 50:50 strain with parentage in OG Kush and Trainwreck.
+- K-Train is a perfectly balanced 50:50 strain with parentage in OG Kush and Trainwreck.
 Fruity tastes and earthy aromas make it a favorite among users.
 It’s a muscle relaxer, so too much too soon could ruin your plans.
 But, because it combats depression and pain, it leaves you mentally aroused, euphoric, and creative, all good things for an aphrodisiac moment.

-10. Key Lime Pie is your dessert.
+- Key Lime Pie is your dessert.
 An indica-dominant hybrid at 75:25, it packs 19% to 22% THC.
 The minty chocolate taste is popular with first-time users.
-It will hit you fast and hard, but it the stone will melt into a mellow and clear-headed high.
+It will hit you fast and hard, but the stone will melt into a mellow and clear-headed high.
 It can lead to a heightened physical contact, but it might put you to sleep before you planned.

 Overview: The 10 cannabis strains to spice up your sex life